AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 Critical review

+What is sloppy quorum and hinted handoff by the way:

+- Sloppy: If you describe someone's work or activities as sloppy, you mean they have been done in a careless and lazy way.
+- Quorum: Refers to Apache ZooKeeper quorum, the minimum number of servers required to run the Zookeeper is called Quorum.
+ZooKeeper replicates whole data tree to all the quorum servers.

+- Hinted: With notice
+- Handoff: the act of warding off an opposing player with the open hand

 The claims by MongoDB that it fulfils all of the four ACID properties: atomicity, consistency, isolation, and durability is dubious.